 Christmas at the cathedral

-Interview from the NOS Jeugdjournaal (Youth Journal of the Dutch National Television) with children from St Bavo Cathedral Choir, during rehearsals for Christmas 2017.
+Interview (in Dutch) from the NOS Jeugdjournaal ('Children's News' of Dutch National Television) with the children from St Bavo Cathedral Choir, during rehearsals for Christmas 2017.